Worst Professional Networking Mistakes

 - It's All About You

 When you are talking to other people it can be tempting to explain everything about yourself to them in great detail, but you have to take an interest in the work of other people too.
-Making a contact is like any other kind of relationship you both must share your experiences with each other equally.
+A networking contact is like any other kind of relationship you both must share your experiences equally.

-Another major mistake that is often made is having an arrogant attitude.
+Another major mistake that people often make is to have an arrogant attitude.
 To present yourself with an arrogant demeanor is an instant turn off to people.
 Additionally, most of the people you will be talking to are more advanced in their careers.
 It would be best if you were listening more and talking less so you can learn from them.

-If you are at a networking event, you are not going to be the only one there, so make yourself someone to remember by providing a concise summary about how and why you are an asset to a company.
+If you are at a networking event, you are not going to be the only one there.
+So make yourself someone to remember by providing a concise summary of how and why you are an asset to the company for which you work.
 Your job during these events is to market yourself to companies and make yourself the most desired and sought-after talent.

-The whole point of this process is to build connections with others in your field, so if you meet people and never speak with them again that defeats the purpose.
-After the event, compile all of the business cards you have collected and get to work following up with these professionals.
+The whole point of this process is to build connections with others in your field, so if you meet people and never speak with them again, that defeats the purpose.
+After the event, gather all the business cards you have collected and get to work following up with these professionals.

-Please make contact with them on a personal level, send them a note and write something in the note so that you are sure they will remember you.
-For example, including something you had said or joked about in a personalized letter should get the contact's attention.
+Please make contact with them on a personal level, send them a note and write something in it that will assure they will remember you.
+For example, including something you said or joked about in your personalized letter should get the contact's attention.

 - Not Narrowing Down Contacts

-Talking to many people is great, but you need to have meaningful connections with other professionals.
-The idea is to form relationships, not speak with them once and get their business card for your collection.
+Talking with many people is great, but you need to have meaningful connections with other professionals.
+The idea is to form relationships, not speak with them once and get their business cards for your collection.

-Narrow down who you will speak with at an event so you may spend more time with people who can provide you with the most value in building your career.
-If possible, search for who will be attending the event prior to your arrival and predetermine to whom you will allocate your time.
+Narrow down whom you will speak with at an event so you may spend more time with people who can provide you with the most value in building your career.
+If possible, search for who will be attending the event before your arrival and predetermine to whom you will allocate your time.

 - Forgetting the Real World

-Using internet social networking platforms is great and can be an efficient tool, but you cannot rely on them solely to advance your career.
-You must meet with contacts in person and actually speak with them.
+Social networking platforms on the internet are excellent and efficient tools, but you cannot rely on them solely to advance your career.
+It would be best if you met with your contacts in-person and spoke with them.
 Even a simple phone call means more than an online nudge.
-When the contact observes that you have taken the effort to reach out to them in a personal format, they will remember this.
+When the contact sees that you have made the effort to reach out to them on a personal level, they will remember that you did that.

 - Being Unprepared

-You must arrive at your networking event with copies of your resume, some business cards, and a good attitude.
-You should also dress professionally and be prepared to answer any questions about yourself.
-To avoid these worst professional networking mistakes think about each meeting as a sales pitch promoting yourself.
+You must arrive at your networking event with copies of your resume, some business cards, and a positive attitude.
+You should also dress professionally and be prepared to answer any questions they ask about you.
+To avoid the worst of these professional networking mistakes, think about each meeting as a sales pitch where you promote yourself.
 You can have a rehearsed act prepared to market yourself to these individuals.
-If you practice your pitch prior to the event you may be less nervous to meet with them.
+If you practice your pitch before the event, you may be less nervous about meeting with them.

 - Forgetting Your Manners

-Always thank all the new contacts that you have met after the event by sending them a thank you email.
-These individuals had taken time out of their day to attend an event and speak with you about your career goals.
-You should show some gratitude for the time they have given you.
-Send a thank-you email or letter 24 hours after your meeting, you can write one using our free thank you letter creator.
+Always thank the new contacts that you have met after the event by sending them a thank you email.
+These individuals took time out of their day to attend an event and speak with you about your career goals.
+It would be best if you showed some gratitude for the time they have given you.
+Send a thank-you email or letter 24 hours after your meeting, you can write one using our Free Thank You Letter Creator.